ShahidHasib586/rust-dem-viewer/README.md

 - Shahid Ahamed Hasib
 - Mohamed Magdy Atta

-## Q3: a cool feature to add to the program : CLI User Interaction
+## A cool feature to add to the program : CLI User Interaction

 This Rust application visualizes Digital Elevation Model (DEM) data from `.asc` files, using command-line arguments to specify the input file and visualization mode.
 The `clap` crate manages these arguments, allowing users to select modes like `grayscale`, `color`, `hillshade`, or `color+hillshade` directly from the terminal.
 The `Args` struct defines the command-line arguments, which are parsed in the `main` function using `Args::parse()`.
 The application then reads the DEM data and applies the selected visualization mode, enhancing flexibility and ease of use.